chandan13tiwari/design-patterns/src/main/java/org/pattern/command/thirdsol/readme.md

 The Command Pattern allow you to deouple the requester of an action from the object that actually performs the action.

-IN THIS INITIAL SOLUTION, WE WILL CREATE A SIMPLE REMOTE USING COMMAND PATTERN TO PERFORM LIGHTS ON COMMAND
+NOW LET'S CREATE A SIMPLE REMOTE USING COMMAND PATTERN TO PERFORM LIGHTS OFF COMMAND